1945 – Born

 1993 – Built our house just east of Homer in Kachemak City

 In 1993 we built a house just east of Homer in Kachemak City and moved to the shores of Kachemak Bay.
 I built a shop beside Northern Enterprises Boatyard to support my fishing and tendering business.
 Since 1975, my vessel the Georgia Straits has tendered salmon and herring from the west side of Cook Inlet.
 Tina became active in Girl Scouts as troop leader for our daughter.
-Even after Tawny went away to college, Tina continued with the scouts,
+Even after Tawny went away to college, Tina continued with the scouts, eventually becoming the lower peninsula service unit manager and overseeing eleven troops.
+I was active in the Little League program with our son Rand and progressed from coach to manager, and as a member of the board of directors.
+League program with our son Rand and progressed from coach to manager, and as a member of the board of directors.

 In 1998, our son Rand suddenly developed chronic fatigue syndrome.
 He was playing on the varsity football team on Saturday and could not get out of bed on Monday.
 He was disabled to the point of missing the entire next three years of high school.
 He gradually overcome the illness.
 He earned a GED and enrolled in college in Michigan, later graduated from University of Nevada and later pursued a Masters of Arts in Teaching from the University of Alaska.
 He now teaches at the middle school in Homer.
-This experience has given me a better understanding of families
+This experience has given me a better understanding of families and schools in dealing with the diversity of individual medical situations.
+Our daughter Tawny graduated with a masters in

 2002 – First elected to the House of the Alaska Legislature